SoftwareAG/webmethods-b2b-examples/as2-send-edi-855-hybrid-sap-order-ack/readme.md

 ### Associations-Associate inbound channel with partner profile
 You should associate an inbound channel with a partner to receive business documents through the configured endpoint.
-Here, we need to associate the inbound channel HTTP-Inbound-Channel with partner Coscto.
+Here, we need to associate the inbound channel Costco_AS2 with partner Coscto.
 Go the Inbound channels section of the profile page of Costco, click Associate Inbound Channel and add the channel "HTTP-Inbound-Channel".
 ![](images/AssociatePartner_InboundChannel.PNG)